karlupo/Terra-Revivestation/README.md

 This Revivestation is only for FiveM.
 It only works for ESX and you also need the esx_ambulancejob(if you have another ambulance job change the called events in server/main.lua).
 And it's completly FREE, just give CREDITS!!!!
-You are NOT allowed to change the resource name.
+Please do NOT change the resource name.

 ═════════════════════════════════════════════════════════════════════════════════════════
 Configuration: